WaylonWalker/find-kedro/docs/examples/iris.md

 Let's get after it and install `kedro` and `find-kedro` into our new environment.
-As I am unsure of what the iris example will look like in future versions of `kedro` I reccomend following along with `kedro==0.15.9`, but feel free to try it with the latest if you are feeling adventurous.
+As I am unsure of what the iris example will look like in future versions of `kedro` I recommend following along with `kedro==0.15.9`, but feel free to try it with the latest if you are feeling adventurous.

 ``` console